thekwitt/supabase-automated-self-host/readme.md

 - **A Linux Machine with docker installed**: This can be a server or any personal computer running Linux with at least 1 GB RAM and 25 GB Disk space. **The script has been tested only on Linux/WSL.**

-- **Own Domain**: A domain name is required only if you're going to expose supabase dashboard to the internet.
-Otherwise you can access the dashboard locally (more on this in setup instructions)
+- **Own Domain**: A domain name is required only if you're going to expose supabase services to the internet.
+Otherwise you can run supabase locally (more on this in setup instructions)

 ## Setup Instructions